 MCSO is in Phase 1 compliance with Paragraph 67.
-Based on the Monitor's 31st Quarterly Report, MCSO is not in Phase 2 compliance.
+Based on the Monitor's 33rd Quarterly Report, MCSO is not in Phase 2 compliance.

 The Monitor has found MCSO in compliance with each subparagraph of Paragraph 67.
 However, it has nevertheless withheld finding MCSO in Phase 2 compliance until MCSO "demonstrates a consistent use of" the benchmarks relevant to this paragraph "in both the TSAR and the TSMR."

-Monitor's 31st Quarterly Report (Doc.
-2780) at 80.
+Monitor's 32nd Quarterly Report (Doc.
+2802) at 82.
 MCSO has satisfied this requirement.
-As detailed elsewhere, MCSO has produced six TSARs, and the TSMR process has been successfully conducted since April 2021.
+As detailed elsewhere, MCSO has produced seven (7) TSARs, and the TSMR process has been successfully conducted since April 2021.
+Further, during this quarter, the Monitor approved the TSAU Operations Manual and TSMR guiding documents, the TSAU SRELE training component, and the Post-Pilot TSMR training.
+MCSO has demonstrated a consistent use of the benchmarks described.
 As such, MCSO asserts that it is in Phase 2 compliance with this Paragraph.